ripose-jp/Memento/README.md

 * yt-dlp (optional)
 * MeCab (optional)
     * Use `-DMEMENTO_MECAB_SUPPORT=ON`
     * With either ipadic or NAIST-jdic installed as a system dictionary on Linux and macOS.
-This only applies to self-compiled versions, not appimages or app bundles.
 * [libmocr](https://github.com/ripose-jp/libmocr) (Optional)
     * Use `-DMEMENTO_OCR_SUPPORT=ON` and `-DMEMENTO_SYSTEM_MOCR=ON`